wlerin/feralfilehosting/Feral Wiki/SSH/SSH tunnels basics - Putty and setting a Socks proxy/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/SSH%20tunnels%20basics%20-%20Putty%20and%20setting%20a%20Socks%20proxy/3.png)

 Under the section labeled `Add a new forwarded port` type in a port like 55000 for the source port.
+Use a port within the range `6000` - `55000`.
 Leave the Destination field blank, then select the `Dynamic` and `Auto` radio buttons.
 Then click the `Add` button, and you should see the text `D55000` show up in the textarea just above the `Add a new forwarded port`.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/SSH%20tunnels%20basics%20-%20Putty%20and%20setting%20a%20Socks%20proxy/4.png)